ellis882/NuBiQ-quiz-online-mp2/README.md

 -   ### Further Testing

     -   The Website was tested on Google Chrome, [Opera](testing/opera-lighthouse-desktop.pdf), [Microsoft Edge](testing/microsoft-edge-issues.pdf) and [Mozilla Firefox](testing/mozilla-firefox-browserconsole.pdf).
-    -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone5/SE, iPhone 6/7/8(plus), iPad & Ipad Pro.
+    -   The website was viewed with google chrome on a variety of devices such as Desktop, Laptop, iPhone5/SE, iPhone 6/7/8(plus), iPad & Ipad Pro.
     -   The website was tested on [Google Chrome Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools) for desktop and mobile. [desktop](testing/lighthouse-desktop-nubiq.pdf) & [mobile](testing/lighthouse-mobile-nubiq.pdf)
+    -   The responsivness testing was viewed on website [responsive designchecker](https://responsivedesignchecker.com/#about-responsive).
+For different inches Desktops, Apple Ipad, Amazon Kindle Fire, Samsung Galaxy Tab 10, Sony Xperia Z2/3 en Samsung Galaxy S5/6/7.

 -   ### Known Bugs

     -   On mobile devices the Enter Your Email had covered the whole width of the screen this can look out of proportion.
     -   On mobile devices the open en closed sidebar took out to much space so that the content of the website could not be seen good.
 Debugged that to take away the open en closed sidebar.
     -   With the jshint validator it gave an error for const and let because it is just available in es6 version.
+    -   On mobile devices the text that pops up after your result in the landing page is not fully readable.
+    -   The browsertesting for Microsoft Edge gave an error on the ms-filter for css that was not supported by Chrome, Chrome android and Samsung internet.
+And gave a warning that response should include 'x-content-type-options' in the header.
+    -   For Mozilla-Firefox it gave a warning that the keyboard events on the website were not available on some keyboards.